-There have been reports of adverse reactions upon the discontinuation of ZOLOFT (particularly when abrupt), including but not limited to the following: dizziness, abnormal dreams, sensory disturbances (including paresthesias and electric shock sensations), agitation, anxiety, fatigue, confusion, headache, tremor, nausea, vomiting and sweating or other symptoms which may be of clinical significance (See PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).
+There have been reports of adverse reactions upon the discontinuation of ZOLOFT (particularly when abrupt), including but not limited to the following: dizziness, abnormal dreams, sensory disturbances (including paresthesias and electric shock sensations), agitation, anxiety, fatigue, confusion, headache, tremor, nausea, vomiting and sweating or other symptoms which may be of clinical significance (see PRECAUTIONS and DOSAGE AND ADMINISTRATION).

 Patients should be monitored for these or any other symptoms.
 A gradual reduction in the dosage over several weeks, rather than abrupt cessation is recommended whenever possible.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, dose titration should be managed on the basis of the patient’s clinical response.
 These events are generally self-limiting.
-Symptoms associated with discontinuation have been reported for other selective serotonin reuptake inhibitors (See PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).
+Symptoms associated with discontinuation have been reported for other selective serotonin reuptake inhibitors (see PRECAUTIONS and DOSAGE AND ADMINISTRATION).